Aharon Leib Shteinman: Personal life

 While still in Switzerland, Shteinman married Tamar (Tema) Kornfeld (d.
 2002), the daughter of Shammai Shraga Kornfeld of Antwerp.
 She had been sent to Switzerland from Poland to cure her respiratory problems, and had also become a refugee when World War II broke out.
 The couple had four children.

 Death

 In December 2016, Shteinman was hospitalized with pneumonia at Mayanei Hayeshua Medical Center in Bnei Brak.
-He eventually recovered, but doctors said at the time that they were "very concerned", and that a "general decline" in his physical condition has begun.
+He eventually recovered, but doctors said at the time that they were "very concerned", and that a "general decline" in his physical condition had begun.
 In January 2017, at 102 years of age, Shteinman was again hospitalized.
 The Jerusalem Post reported that he was suffering from shortness of breath and an infection-related fever.
 He was released after two weeks in intensive care.
 He was again hospitalized in October 2017 for fever and weakness, and was released after several days in intensive care.
 Two weeks later, while he was at the hospital for testing, there was an unexpected deterioration of his health.
-Shteinman died on 12 December 2017, aged 103.
-His funeral was attended by an estimated 200,000 Jews.
+Shteinman died on December 12, 2017, at age 103.
+His funeral was attended by an estimated 400,000 Jews.